IBM/CodeEngine/metrics-collector/README.md

 ![](./images/metrics-collector.overview.png)

+The `metrics-collector` is an as-is asset, that can be use to transmit resource consumption metrics (like vCPU and memory), and user-defined metrics (also known as custom metrics) to any target IBM Cloud Monitoring instance.
+To collect metrics through the `metrics-collector`, an instance needs to be running.
+It's recommended to run the `metrics-collector` as a daemon job.

+**Note:** `metrics-collector` is project scoped, which means only metrics of the corresponding project in which the `metrics-collector` instance itself resides are collected.
+To scrape metrics of multiple projects, a `metrics-collector` instance needs to get deployed and started into each of the projects.

+While resource consumption metrics are automatically collected of all running app, jobrun and buildrun instances, user-defined metrics are only scraped if enabled on the corresponding application or job.

+At a high level, the `metrics-collector` has following characteristics
+1. An instance comprises of mainly two processes
-1. The metrics collector exposes Prometheus metrics on `localhost:9100/metrics`
+    * an HTTP server that exposes vCPU and memory information as Prometheus metrics on `localhost:9100/metrics`
+    * a prometheus agent which scrapes metrics and sends them to IBM Cloud Monitoring
-2. The embedded Prometheus agent scrapes these metrics every 30 seconds
+1. Metrics are scraped every 30 seconds
-3. The agent also discovers and scrapes pods with the `codeengine.cloud.ibm.com/userMetricsScrape: 'true'` annotation
+3. For user-defined metrics the agent discovers and scrapes instances that are annotated with `codeengine.cloud.ibm.com/userMetricsScrape: 'true'`
 4. All metrics are forwarded to IBM Cloud Monitoring via remote write
-5. If either the collector or Prometheus agent crashes, the container exits with a non-zero code to trigger a restart
+5. If one of the aforementioned processes crashes, the container exits with a non-zero code to trigger a restart

 ### Setup Instructions

-The metrics collector supports two authentication methods for accessing IBM Cloud Monitoring:
+The `metrics-collector` supports two authentication methods for accessing IBM Cloud Monitoring:

 - **Option 1: Trusted Profile Authentication (Recommended)** - Automatically obtains monitoring API keys using IBM Cloud Trusted Profiles
 - **Option 2: Explicit API Key Secret** - Manually create and mount a monitoring API key as a secret